Srikanth8508/Databricks/Delta_sharing.md

 ## Purpose
 - Creates practice dataset
-- Provides sample shareable table
+- Provides shareable table

 ---

-# 2. Create Share
+# 4. Create Share

 ## Description
 Creates a Share object in Unity Catalog.

-A Share acts as a container for tables, views, and volumes.
+A Share acts as a secure container for shared objects.

 ## Command